2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/conventions/property-required/index.md

 ---
-uid: NetCode.Conventions.TypedRequired
+uid: NetCode.Conventions.PropertiesRequired
 ---

-# Convention: Strict Name Checks
+# Convention: Property Required Name Checks

 On newer APIs we implement a policy that properties are **required** by default (but you can override this).
 This applies to newer base classes such as